Adaptive Budget Allocation for Orthogonal-Subspace Adapter Tuning in LLMs Continual Learning: Methodology

 \subsection{Module Structure}

-\paragraph{Standard Adapter.} When adapting pre-trained language models (PLMs) to downstream tasks, traditional full-parameter fine-tuning proves both parameter-inefficient and computationally expensive.
-To enable efficient adaptation, adapter modules inject lightweight trainable parameters into PLMs while keeping the original weights frozen.
-These modules employ a bottleneck architecture to minimize trainable parameters, consisting of three layers: 1) a down-projection layer that reduces the original \(d\)-dimensional representation \(x\) to a lower dimension \(r\), 2) a nonlinear activation function \(f(\cdot)\), and 3) an up-projection layer that restores the features to dimension \(d\).
+\paragraph{Standard Adapter.} To enable efficient adaptation of pre-trained language models (PLMs) to downstream tasks, adapter modules inject lightweight trainable parameters into PLMs while keeping the original weights frozen.
+These modules employ a bottleneck architecture to minimize trainable parameters, consisting of a down-projection layer that reduces the original \(d\)-dimensional representation \(x\) to a lower dimension \(r\), a nonlinear activation function \(f(\cdot)\), and an up-projection layer that restores the features to dimension \(d\).
 The architecture ensures near-zero initialization of the projection layers while maintaining a skip connection to preserve the original features during initial training stages.
-For an input representation \(x \in \mathbb{R}^{d}\), the adapter's output \(y \in \mathbb{R}^{d}\) can be formalized as:
+For an input representation \(x \in \mathbb{R}^{d}\), the output \(y \in \mathbb{R}^{d}\) can be formalized as:

 where \(\mathcal{W}_1 \in \mathbb{R}^{r \times d}, \mathcal{W}_2 \in \mathbb{R}^{d \times r}\) denote the down-projection and up-projection matrices. \( \mathbf{b}_1 \in \mathbb{R}^r \) and \( \mathbf{b}_2 \in \mathbb{R}^d \) denote the bias terms, respectively, with bottleneck dimension \( r \ll d \).